dupeng24/full-disk-cloud-removal/README.md

 python finallyquality.py
 ```
 ## Training
-Please download the data compression package full-disk images data.zip, divide the training set in it into cloud and clean, please make sure that the cloud contamination image and the labeled image have the same name.
+Please download the data compression package full-disk images data.zip, divide the training set in it into cloud and clean, please make sure that the cloudy image and the labeled image have the same name.
 Please run the following to generate the h5 dataset file:
 ```
 python makedataset.py
 ```